kamranayub/kamranayub.github.io/input/guides/raspberry-pi-3-baby-monitor.md

 ## Updates

+### 2019-11-13

+- Add video walkthrough pitch
+- The Kinobo mini USB mic is discontinued, replaced with well-reviewed [Samson GO portable mic](https://amzn.to/2QnHJPb)
+- Add clarification for installing the right Binary distribution
+- Add clarification for `picam-viewer` installation

 ### 2019-06-08

-- Updated binary section to reflect instructions for Rasbian Buster
+- Updated Binary section to reflect instructions for Raspbian Buster

 ### 2018-01-11